j0k/Catherine-AI/README.md

   - Microphones/speakers: 6-microphone array + stereo speakers with adjustable volume.
   - Ports: USB-C (charging), Ethernet (for a stable connection to a local network), HDMI (connection to a monitor).
   - Indicators: LED strip (blue — work, red — microphone off).
+  - Different cases, indicator and hardware configurations depends on the assistant tasks and can be specified
   - (Featured) Screen: 5″ touch display (for data visualization, but not required for voice control).

 ## Latest code updates